Are you planning to visit South Korea next trip? South Korea is home to some of the most amazing beaches in Asia.

 South Korean beaches are known for their stunning landscapes, crystal-clear waters, creative sculptures, local festivals, and sandy shores.

-From the white sand beach of Hamdeok Beach on Jeju Island to tourist favorite Haeundae Beach in Busan, South Korean beaches offer a great variety of things for travelers to experience and explore.
+From the white sand beach of Hamdeok Beach on Jeju Island to tourist favorite Haeundae Beach in Busan, South Korean beaches offer many things for travelers to experience and explore.

 So, if you’re looking for the best beach in South Korea, here are 19 beautiful beaches to check out on your next visit.